 Good morning friends!

-This week marks National Sleep Awareness Week (March 8-14th).
+This week marks National Sleep Awareness Week (March 14-20th).
 I suffer from insomnia, so I can tell you first hand how rough things can be when I get short on sleep.
 I also work as a firefighter and that schedule does anything but allow for a normal sleep and family life.
-And with a now 4.5 year old old, sleep is still missing from our lives.
+And with a now 5.5 year old old AND 13 month old; sleep is still missing from our lives.

 National Sleep Awareness Week